|UPDATED: May 21, 2023

 MojaveRd2East Page 19.
 GPS: 35.170700,-115.647590

-nestled in pinyon pine and juniper trees at 5,600 feet.
+nestled in pinyon pine and juniper trees at 5,600 feet elevation.
 Temperatures

-are typically 10 to 15 degrees lower than Hole in the Wall Campground.
+are typically 10 to 15 degrees lower than at Hole in the Wall Campground

-Facilities include pit toilets, picnic tables, fire rings, trash cans,
+Facilities at Mid Hills include pit toilets, picnic tables, fire rings,

-and drinkable water on a limited basis.The road to the campground is
+and drinkable water on a limited basis.The short road to the campground

 MojaveRd6BlackCanyonRd Page 6.
 GPS: 35.131637,-115.435568